 Both Green Paradise and Kriangkai Transport bus services from Pakse terminate at Ubon Ratchathani Bus Terminal, Kham Yai, Mueang Ubon Ratchathani District, Ubon Ratchathani 34000.

-About Ubon Ratchathani
+About travel to Ubon Ratchathani

 Ubon Ratchathani is a very untouristic town with no well known attractions which the vast majority of foreign visitors pass through on their way to or from Southern Laos, and the number of people passing through is relatively few.
 On the downside this means that services for foreign visitors have not developed to any significant extent and comparatively few people have a good command of languages other than Thai and Lao.
 On the upside, the locals have not yet become jaded by an invasion of foreign tourists and tend to be a lot more friendly than in areas where there are lots of foreign tourists.
 Ubon Ratchathani is also very good value for money.